 Discover falconry at Robin Hill

-Meet Charlie, our Head Falconer who, joined by Luke and the rest of his team bring a breathtaking, contemporary, falconry experience to the park.
+Meet Charlie, our Head Falconer who brings a breathtaking, contemporary, falconry experience to the park.

 Displays take place daily

 Our daily displays are included free with standard park admission tickets!

 More displays may take place during peak periods.
 Please check event-specific information for more details.

 These exciting displays include guest interaction with the birds, with owls and Harris hawks flying right over audiences’ heads!
 Take your seats at the outdoor arena and enjoy an exhilarating display as the knowledgeable team provide a wealth of insight into the birds and their habits.